 Watching the day to day fluctuations in price will drive you crazy and tempt you to make an emotional decision that you will regret.
 Believe me, I know about this one from personal experience!

 Invest Your Money Wisely by Sticking to the Basics

-All of the basic concepts above will serve you very well over your investing lifetime if you stick to them.
+All of the basic concepts above will help you become indpendently wealthy during your lifetime if you stick to them.
 Investing never has to be complicated in order to be successful.

 Do you have any favorite basic investing principles you’d like to share?
 Click on over to the CFF Facebook page and leave a comment with your fave!